Asymmetric Herding

 Ten years ago today, Chuck Prince, then chief executive of Citigroup (NYSE:C), dismissed fears of a financial crisis.
-"When the music stops, in terms of liquidity, things will be complicated," he said in an interview with the Financial Times in Japan.
+"When the music stops, in terms of liquidity, things will be complicated", he said in an interview with the Financial Times in Japan.
 "But as long as the music is playing, you've got to get up and dance.
-We're still dancing."
+We're still dancing".

 He wasn't dancing for long.
 Less than a month later, the first bank failed.
 Over the weekend of 27th-29th July, IKB Deutsche Industriebank AG (OTC:IKBDF), one of Germany's key "Mittelstand" lenders, was bailed out by a consortium of German banks after credit markets refused to provide it with liquidity.
 The music had stopped.